ImgBotApp/InternetNL/detail/web/ipv6/web-AAAA/exp_nl.md

-We testen of de je nameserver tenminste 1 AAAA-record bevat.
+We testen of je nameserver tenminste 1 AAAA-record bevat.